acrogenesis/raptorize/README.md

 ------------
 This version fixes the need to use jQuery 1.4.3 or jQuery Migrate Plugin (Works with the neweset jQuery versions) The Horrid spacing zurb had on the js file
+Fixed Raptor being displayed when scrolling in iOS 5, 6

 This package includes
 ------------